India, Germany push to boost defense ties – DW – 03/25/2024

 What does the future hold?

-As India and Germany embark on a path to forge closer defense relations, observers say there is also a need for the two nations to understand each other's strategic concerns.
+As India and Germany embark on a path to forge closer defense relations, observers have said there is also a need for the two nations to understand each other's strategic concerns.

 "Germany has been looking with suspicion at why India has not come out openly on one side in the Russia-Ukraine war.
 But it has its own strategic concerns.
 We should look at areas where there's convergence and wherever there are differences, sit and discuss and get greater clarity on both sides," said Hooda.